Here is a complete cost guide for you, if you are looking for average office moving costs, key considerations, challenges and additional costs.

 10,000+ | $5,000-30,000+ |

 Your square footage will largely determine how much it costs to move.
 Typically, relocating will cost more when the office is bigger.
-For anything not included in the list, you can expect $1-2 per square foot for moving costs and ~$0.75/sq ft for packing as well.

 How much stuff you need to move, on top of size(entries or exits), also affects costs.
-The less stuff you have to move, the cheaper your office relocation will be—so a minimalist office with little more than some key pieces of furniture and electronics is going to cost far less to transport across town or interstate than one that's jam-packed full of desks & filing cabinets & servers, etcetera.
+The less stuff you have to move, the cheaper your office relocation will be—so a minimalist office with little more than some key pieces of furniture and electronics is going to cost far less to transport across town or interstate than one that's jam-packed full of desks & filing cabinets & servers, etc.

 Make a list of all items that need to be moved, so you will have a more accurate idea while providing the movers with the necessary details when getting quotes.

-New furniture (if necessary): $200-$2,000 per employee or more Computers: $300-3,000 Phone system equipment costs: Less than $100–$1,000.
-If any pieces do need replacing, it can be a good idea to take a look at the furniture beforehand so that they are not hiding damage.
+New furniture (if necessary): $200-$2,000 per employee or more, Computers: $300-3,000, and Phone system equipment costs: Less than $100–$1,000.

 Generally, office moving services costs go up with how far away you are moving.
 This consists of both gas prices and labour time, as well as an overnight truck parking fee when you have a long-distance move.